 Estimates say that in 2018, 50% of ecommerce revenue will come from mobile users.
 124 Million U.S. customers own smartphones.
 The math is simple.
 If you haven’t started already, do not wait to start investing in optimizing mobile version of your ecommerce store.
 That’s a serious 2018 ecommerce trend!

-They are listed in our free ebook: get the Ultimate Review of ALL 2018 eCommerce Trends to know them all.
+They are listed in our free ebook: get the Ultimate Review of ALL 2019 Ecommerce Trends to know them all.
 And btw you can also check out the list of the best ecommerce influencers and blogs to follow in 2019!